 Tolerance Level Increases

-When taking codeine on a frequent basis, the brain automatically adjusts to codeine’s ongoing effects by cutting back on the amount of neurotransmitter chemicals it produces on its own.
-When this happens, users experienced a weakened drug effect in terms of codeine’s ability to reduce pain and produce a “high” effect.
+When taking codeine frequently, the brain automatically adjusts to the drug’s ongoing effects by cutting back on the level of neurotransmitter chemicals it produces.
+When this happens, users experience a weakened drug effect that is called tolerance.
+Pain reduction and the “high” effect are lower.

-More oftentimes than not, a person will up the dosage amount to override this side effect of codeine.
-Unfortunately, brain tolerance levels will continue to increase with ongoing drug use, which means users will have to keep increasing dosage amounts to experience the desired effects of the drug.
+Unfortunately, when a person increases the dose to override this effect, tolerance continues to increase with ongoing drug use.
+This means you have to keep increasing the drug amount to experience the desired effects.

 Physical Dependency

-The most obvious side effects of codeine take the form of withdrawal effects.
-A person starts to experience withdrawal once the brain becomes physically dependent on codeine to regulate bodily functions.
+The most obvious side effect of codeine takes the form of withdrawal.
+A person starts to experience withdrawal after the brain becomes physically dependent on codeine to regulate bodily functions, and the drug is withdrawn.

-Physical dependency takes shape as brain cell structures start to deteriorate from over work.
-When this happens, brain chemical imbalances develop, which in turn offsets many of the brain’s regulatory functions.
-Withdrawal-type side effects of codeine are the result, some of which include:
+Physical dependency happens when brain cell structures deteriorate from overwork.
+When this happens, brain chemical imbalances develop, which in turn offset many of the brain’s regulatory functions.
+Withdrawal-type side effects of codeine may include:

 - Insomnia